 Security

 The traditional concrete blocks act a deterrent to would be thieves and people intent on trespassing / illegal parking.
-We have designed and made within the business extra large planters, these are typically weighing over 1200 kilos and contain many plants selected by University of Derby to produce a good supply of hardy plants / shrubs that also attract pollinators.
-The look more aesthetically pleasing to the eye, attractive with a duel purpose of being their own living garden space and ram proof by most vehicles including HGV`s up to 7.50 tonnes .
+We have designed and made within the business extra large planters, these typically weigh over 1200 kilos and contain many plants selected by University of Derby to produce a good supply of hardy plants / shrubs that also attract pollinators.
+They look more aesthetically pleasing, attractive with a dual purpose of being their own living garden space and ram proof by most vehicles, including HGV`s up to 7.50tonnes .

 Delineation of Work Areas

 The visitor area and staff car park needed separation from the out of bounds works area.
-To achieve this we again designed a different style of planter.
-These are taller and of a different size to ensure that personnel cannot climb over them to enter the work space.
-Typically weighing around 800 kilos we again were advised by University of Derby including site visits that the white flowering Laurel (Prunus Lauro Cerasus) would provide a year round green foliage barrier and was also another good pollinator.
-Again being ram proof by most vehicles.
+To achieve this we designed a different style of planter that are taller and a different size to ensure that personnel cannot climb over to enter the work space.
+Typically weighing around 800 kilos we were advised by University of Derby during site visits that the white flowering Laurel (Prunus Lauro Cerasus) would provide a year round green foliage barrier and was also another good pollinator, to be ram proof by most vehicles.

 Hard Standing

-So the area was split into 2 to allow 1 acre approximately to be to developed into a plantation, the other typically tarmacked, but we designed the water run off areas into the E A required tank interceptors, which captures any spillage prior to going into the water course.
+The area was split into two to allow approximately one acre to be to developed into a plantation.
+The other typically tarmacked, but we designed the water run-off areas into the EA tank interceptors, which capture any spillage prior to going into the water course.
 However the tank known also as a `swale‘ had been designed in such a way to allow reeds to develop, to allow pond life and also be self cleansing.

 Waterways and run off

-The constant use of commercial vehicles plus the potential of a fuel / oil / contamination spillage means that we needed for the main loading areas to be impervious to fluids.
-To meet the other legal building requirements, we ensured that the other water drainage were all designed from new and re routed, meaning that another circa 650 metres of extra modern drainage was added and or renewed.
-This is designed to allow a constant level of water in the new swale to ensure that it never runs dry and ruins the new plants and wildlife.
+The constant use of commercial vehicles, along with the potential for fuel, oil, or contamination spills, meant that the main loading areas needed to be impervious to fluids.
+To meet other legal building requirements, we ensured that the water drainage systems were entirely redesigned and rerouted, adding or renewing approximately 650 meters of modern drainage.
+This system is designed to maintain a constant water level in the new swale, ensuring it never runs dry and harms the new plants and wildlife.

 Fencing

-The entire ILC was re-fenced in a green metal palisade fencing, some 800 metres plus gates.
+The entire ILC was re-fenced in a green metal palisade fencing, 800 metres plus gates.
 This in itself isn’t anything new, however with site visits and advice from University of Derby, we selected another flowering hardy Laurel (Griselinia Littoralis), to mirror the fence line, with a green agricultural netting attached to ensure the laurel didn’t grow through the fence.
-After only a short space of time, the bushes are now reaching 6 feet high and will provide soon another impenetrable barrier to protect the secure ILC.
+After a short space of time, the bushes reached 6 feet high and provide an additional impenetrable barrier to protect the secure ILC.

-Its a modern logistics centre, with initially cleaver research and development of how we can allow nature to survive and be bio diverse in an award winning logistics firm.
-Whilst we have broken new ground we have achieved such large gains with a passion for research and development of practical new ideas through our whole logistics process and at every stage of remodelling the ILC.
+It’s a modern logistics centre, with initially clever research and development aimed at allowing nature to survive and thrive in a biodiverse setting within an award-winning logistics firm.
+While we have broken new ground, we have achieved significant progress with a passion for research and the development of practical, new ideas throughout our logistics process, at every stage of remodeling the ILC.

-There is lots more to come, solar panels, living roofs for our warehouses, rain water catch tanks …however already to date what we have achieved plus all our waste is now recycled with zero land fill, we have at least set our position of a forward thinking environmental caring nternational logistics firm.
+There is much more to come: solar panels, living roofs for our warehouses, rainwater catchment tanks.
+However, already, what we’ve achieved—plus the fact that all of our waste is now recycled with zero landfill—has firmly established our position as a forward-thinking, environmentally-conscious international logistics firm.

 Pollinators / Bees